Today, I’ve got something important to share…

 Some people try to shelter in place, but that should be a last resort, NEVER your primary plan.

-If you can’t leave due to financial limitations and no access to a personal vehicle – search out any large emergency shelters.
+If you can’t leave due to financial limitations or lack of access to a personal vehicle, search for large emergency shelters.

 Ideally, you want to hunker down in a shelter with a sturdy building and emergency personnel available.